emlearn/emlearn-micropython/examples/har_trees/README.md

 ## TODO

-- Automate conversion and export of emlearn RF model
 - Add an illustrative image
 - Run the training + test/evaluation in CI
 - Add demonstration on LilyGo T-Watch 2020 (BMA423 accelerometer)